Site logo

 Each equine’s lungs match their lifestyle and activity needs.
 Horses simply have the biggest lungs for their high-energy demands.

-Factors Affecting Lung Size and Health
+Factors Affecting the Horse Lung Size and Health

 Several factors influence the size and health of horse lungs.
 These include: